mansa2004/Document-Processing-with-LLMs/README.md

 Embeds the contract locally via `sentence-transformers` (no extra API key) and returns the top-k passages closest to the query, even without lexical overlap with the source wording.
-Performs semantic search over the selected contract.

 ## Approach

 ### Data Loading
-Loads `.txt` directly, falls back to `pdfplumber`/`PyPDF2` for PDFs;
-normalizes whitespace and unicode; chunks long contracts on paragraph boundaries with overlap so clauses spanning a chunk edge aren't lost.
+Loads `.txt` directly when available, falls back to `pdfplumber`/`PyPDF2` for PDF-only contracts; normalizes whitespace and unicode; chunks long contracts on paragraph boundaries with overlap so clauses spanning a chunk edge aren't lost.

 ### Clause Extraction
 A structured JSON prompt with few-shot examples (toggle off via